sh4rmini/terms/documents/TERMS_BOUNTY_PILOT.md

 All payments for top nodes will be made in ETH.
 You will be responsible for any tax implications related to the payments you receive, as determined by the laws of your jurisdiction of residence or citizenship.
 Local laws may require us to ask for proof of identity.

+**Criteria used to determine nodes eligible for payments in our node pilot is solely at our discretion.**

-We will determine nodes eligible for the payment based on our internally established criteria.
+We will determine nodes eligible for the payment based on our internally established criteria and shifting market needs and technological specifications we identify.
 THE CRITERIA USED TO DETERMINE NODES ELIGIBLE FOR THE PAYMENT IS SOLELY AT THE DISCRETION OF US.
-See the payment section for further details.

 You will need to register your ETH Wallet address when you install the node runner software.
 Payments will be made to this wallet address only.
 Should you make any mistakes in giving us your wallet address we will be unable to pay you for your service.

-Payments will be made on a monthly basis.
+**Payments will be made on a monthly basis.**

 We will pay $0.07 worth of ETH per hour of your availability for sharing your bandwidth during the Pilot.
 Here are the **requirements** to continue to get paid on a monthly basis. **Attention: Shutdown and sleep mode will not be able to share.
 Your operating system has to be active and running the required software and have an active Internet connection.**

 In order to receive a reward you have to meet the following criteria:

 -   Accumulated minimum $5 of balance the current month.
-The balance that did not reach this limit is transferable to the next month.
+A balance that did has reached this limit is transferable to the next month.

 -   5Mbps upload speed dedicated to the node

--   Other requirements not specified the Pilot which we may determine from time to time for the internal testing purposes.
+-   Other requirements as specified during the Pilot which we may determine from time to time for the internal testing purposes.